fgm/g2/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/FGM/g2/badges/quality-score.png?b=8.x-1.x)](https://scrutinizer-ci.com/g/FGM/g2/?branch=8.x-1.x)

-**WARNING** 2023-06-25 : This version of the project is only alpha level at the moment, rapidly evolving with a stable version expected for 2023-07.
+**WARNING** 2023-07-02 : This version of the project is only alpha2 level at the moment, rapidly evolving with a stable version expected for 2023-07.